-Operating revenues include activities that have characteristics of exchange transactions, such as student fees, net of scholarship allowances; sales and services of auxiliary enterprises; and Federal, State, local and nongovernmental grants and contracts.
-Operating expenses include all expense transactions incurred other than those related to investing, capital or noncapital financing activities.
+The University's principal operating activities consist of instruction, research, and public service.
+Operating revenues include activities that have characteristics of exchange transactions, such as student fees, net of scholarship discounts and allowances; sales and services of auxiliary enterprises; and Federal, State, local and nongovernmental grants and contracts.